X

 Madhur Rathi

-So thank you for the opportunity.
-Sir.
-I wanted to understand.
-You mentioned that in the break segment our margins are currently in the 12, 13% range and that could go to 17, 18%.
-So what would lead to this such huge margin increase?
-Is it that the dynamometer when it caters to railway our margin profile will increase significantly or is something else other than this?
+Sir, thank you for the opportunity.
+Sir, I wanted to understand, you mentioned that in the Brakes segment, our margins are currently in the 12%, 13% range, and that could go to 17%, 18%.
+So, what would lead to this such huge margin increase?
+Is it that the dynamometer when it caters to railway, our margin profile will increase significantly or is something else other than this?

 Aditya Menon

-Actually like you said, that also is one point.
-Currently we are only 60% utilization.
-So 40% utilization.
-Currently we are not doing so automatically.
-When you go out 80, 90% utilization, the margins get better.
-So currently we are only at 60% utilization at the whole plant.
-So second shift is half running, third shift is not, not running.
+Actually, like you said, that also is one point.
+Currently, we are only 60% utilization.
+So, 40% utilization currently we are not doing.
+So automatically, when you go out to 80%, 90% utilization, your margins get better.
+So currently, we are only at 60% utilization of the whole plant.
+So second shift is half running, third shift is not running.

-So you are in the finance.
-You also know how we can recover and absorb the overheads.
-Yeah.
-So volumes grow, you know.
+So you are in the finance, you also know how we can recover and absorb the overheads.

 Madhur Rathi

-So.
-So I. I’m just looking at our competitors Rani Break and Sundaram Brake Lining.
-So these guys do very little margins versus what we are targeting.
-So is our product profile different from them or.
-I’m not trying to understand how can a big large OEM give us margins when our competitors are making so little margins.
+So I’m just looking at our competitors Rane Brake and Sundaram Brake Linings.
+Sir, these guys do very little margins versus what we are targeting.
+So is our product profile different from them, or I’m not trying to understand how can a big large OEM give us margins when our competitors are making so little margins?

 Aditya Menon

-And I don’t want to compare with competitors.
-Then for BI Metal also you check all of all our competitors, BI Metal Bearing, Federal, Mugler, KSPG.
-You check their margin 6, 7% and then you’ll ask why, how can I do 80, 20%.
-Capabilities.
-And that’s why we’re doing well for the last 20 years.
+And I don’t want to compare with competitors then for Bi-metal also, you check all our competitors.
+Bi-metal Bearing, Federal-Mogul KSPG, you check their margin 6%, 7%.
+Then you’ll ask how can I do 18%, 20%.
+[Speech Overlap] and capabilities, and that’s why we’re doing well for the last 20 years.

 Madhur Rathi

 Right.
-So that’s very good to hear.
-Sir.
-Just a final question from mine sir.
-If I look at our aluminum casting business, so we just based on the 60, 60, 65% utilization that we are doing currently.
-I am getting that we do close to 2 lakh to two 20,000 rupees per metric turn realization.
-Whereas some of the larger peers do 4, 4.5 lakhs.
-So how do we plan to bridge this gap?
-By either doing more complex products or doing the 38 products that you mentioned that are in the pipeline.
-So how do we plan to bridge this gap?
+Sir, so that’s very good to hear.
+Sir, just a final question from mine.
+Sir, if I look at our aluminum casting business, so we — just based on the 60%, 65% utilization that we are doing currently, I am getting that we do close to INR2 lakhs to INR2.2 lakhs per metric ton realization, whereas some of the larger players do INR4 lakhs, INR4.5 lakhs.
+Sir, so how do we plan to bridge this gap by either doing more complex products or doing the 38 products that you mentioned that are in the pipeline.
+So, how do we plan to bridge this gap?

-And maybe that will be productionized during the entire next year.
-So all those items will be productionized one by one, one by one.
-So that per year impact maybe if we consider half of the year for the next year 15 more cross up new business will be added during the next year.
-And another 15 crores of business in the next year.
-This is confirmed.
-Numbers confirmed.
+So, all those items will be productionized one by one, one by one.
+So that, per year impact maybe, if we consider half of the year for the next year, INR15 more crores of new business will be added during the next year and another INR15 crores of business in the next year.

 Madhur Rathi